Project171/design-invest/README.md

 ### **ACKNOWLEDGMENTS**
-The majority of our data was provided by a private equity company.
+The majority of our data was provided by a private equity real estate company that Naina works at.
 We also obtained some publicaly available data from Statistics Canada.